jupi421/colbuilder/README.md

 `Modeller`

-Download [!Modeller version 10.5](https://salilab.org/modeller/download_installation.html) for your OS and follow the INSTALLATION instructions.
+Download [Modeller version 10.5](https://salilab.org/modeller/download_installation.html) for your OS and follow the INSTALLATION instructions.
 For Ubuntu users, we recommend downloading the Generic Unix Tarball version.
 During installation you will be asked where to install modeller.
 Please make sure you add this location and the following PYTHONPATH environment variable values to your bashrc file:

     `export PYTHONPATH="/home/user/bin/modeller10.5/lib/x86_64-intel8/python3.3:$PYTHONPATH"`
     `export PYTHONPATH="/home/user/bin/modeller10.5/modlib:$PYTHONPATH"`
     `export LD_LIBRARY_PATH="/home/user/bin/modeller10.5/lib/x86_64-intel8:$LD_LIBRARY_PATH"`

 # 📖 Tutorial: The Collagen Microfibril

+After compiling the `colbuilder` Command Line Tool, edit the configuration file and run colbuilder with:

     `colbuilder --config_file config.yaml`

 # 📊 Examples & Documentation

 For more detailed examples and API documentation, please visit our [documentation site](https://your-docs-url.com).

-# 🛠️ Development

-We welcome contributions!
-Please see our [contributing guide](CONTRIBUTING.md) for details.

 # 📄 License